Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Reduction

 Breast reduction patients are amongst the happiest patients in our institute.
 Women who suffer from large breasts complain of pain due to the heaviness of the breasts affecting their neck, back, and shoulders.
 Some patients may also experience numbness in their hands.
 They are often dissatisfied with their body image and may be unable to wear the clothes that they desire because of their enlarged breasts.
-These factors may hinder a woman with large breasts from participating in sports, playing a more active social role, and simply enjoying life to the fullest.
-If the areola (the pigmented skin around the nipple) has enlarged with time and you would like it to be reduced, that can easily be done with a reduction.
-In addition to reducing the size and weight of the breasts to make them more proportion to your body, provides a breast lift, and reduces the size of the areola if it is enlarged.
+These factors may hinder a woman with large breasts from participating in sports, playing a more active social role, and simply enjoy life to the fullest.
+Breast reduction surgery will decrease the size and weight of the breasts to make them more proportion to your body, provides a breast lift, and reduces the size of the areola if it is enlarged.

 Very rarely are a woman’s breasts perfectly even, or symmetric.
 Sometimes, the lack of symmetry can cause women significant distress.
 Many go to great lengths such as adding prosthetic implants in their bras to achieve symmetry.
 This is a common situation that women do not like to discuss.
 The solution is straight-forward.
 If a woman with uneven breasts seeks a breast reduction, it is simple to reduce one breast more than the other to make the breasts as symmetric as possible.
 The treatment plan is agreed upon during the consultation.